How to Merge JSON Files: Fastest and Easiest Way (2026)

 A quick cleanup in VS Code (Ctrl+H to find and remove duplicate tags) takes 2 minutes.
 Search for your script or link tag, check how many times it appears, and delete the duplicates.

-Format JSON in Notepad++ with XML Tools plugin.
-Step-by-step guide covering plugin installation, keyboard shortcuts (Ctrl+Alt+Shift+M), validation, and troubleshooting for clean JSON formatting.
+Format JSON in Notepad++ with JSTool plugin.
+Complete guide covering plugin installation, keyboard shortcuts (Ctrl+Alt+M), validation, minification, troubleshooting, and advanced formatting techniques for clean, readable JSON.